cjsauer/genetic-sandbox/docs.md

 <a name="ConnectionGene+enabled"></a>

 ### connectionGene.enabled : <code>boolean</code>
-True if this gene is expressed, false otherwise
+True if this gene is expressed, false otherwise.
+A connection gene that is not expressed is given a weight of zero in the resulting neural network.

 **Kind**: instance property of <code>[ConnectionGene](#ConnectionGene)</code>
 <a name="ConnectionGene+innovationNumber"></a>